sjohns2020/NextJS_NodeJS_Airport/README.md

 ### Extensions

 - The frontend and backend should be designed so that it can be scaled if it were a production service.
 Consider component hierarchy in the NextJS App and the API routing structure.
-- The dates are strings in DD/MM/YYYY format.
-Is there a better solution?
+- Handling date formatting in the server and frontend from the JSON are strings in DD/MM/YYYY format.

-### Advanced Extensions
+### Advanced Extensions (Not yet achieved)
-- Add Authentication
+- Deploy this app of Vercel
 - Add rate limiting to improve performance.
 - Implement Redux to better manage state.

 <br><br>

 # Learnings

+##### NextJS v3 migrations to the app folder
+- Before this project I had been building in NextJS v12 where I wanted to learn the current v13 changes.
+Using the NextJS official docs I learned how to migrate to and use the app folder, NextJS Router and static and dynamic rendering and how to handle state where getStaticProps and other NextJS functionality is now not available in in the app folder.

 ##### MySQL in Node.js
 - Using MySQL and implementing a relational database into a Node backend.
 I have used relational databases extensively in Django, Flask and Spring but have only used non-relational databases like MongoDB in a node backend.